Members of European Schoolnet

 Contact details: Department of Education & Skills, Marlborough Street, Dublin 1.

-Our members for Israel are MAKASH and Ministry of Education, Directorate for Science and Technology.
+Our member for Israel are MAKASH and Ministry of Education, Directorate for Science and Technology.

 Contact details: Ministry of Education Directorate for Science and Technology 2, Hashlosha St, Tel Aviv Israel MAKASH - ICT Implementations in Education P.O.B.
 151 Doar Haela 9987 Israel